higgco/slate/source/index.html.md

 * It is a paging API that returns a user defined number of results in each request.
 Its is the developers responsibility to make further calls to page through the remaining dataset.
 * You can retrieve as many indicators as you require but be warned that these can grow the dataset tremendously which will slow-down API responsiveness.
 The preferred use case is very targeted data retrieval.
-* You can specify if you want scores, ghg calcs, and resource usage data returned
+* Scores, ghg calcs, and resource usage data returned as indicators
 * You can specify module type (fem2018, fem2019 etc), verification status, and module status, as filters.

 Indicators are specified using the same column heading names as the bulk CSV.
 You can review the most commonly used attributes by viewing the data dictionary in the left navigation.
 Any deeper requirements should involve a Higg expert user who can help navigate those requirements to make sure you are retrieving the correct indicators.